archu2000/hello-react/APPLICATION_USAGE.md

+# Instructions to run this repo:
-# After cloning the git repo:
+## After cloning the git repo:
 run ```npm i node-modules```
 -- that installs the packages required to run the application